ably/docs/README.md

 Viewing the documentation
 ------

-The static site generated from this documentation repository is hosted at <http://docs.ably.io>.
+The static site generated from this documentation repository is hosted at <http://docs.ably.io> and deployed automatically when the `master` branch is updated.
 We frequently publish updates from this repository so is typically more up to date than the [official Ably API documentation](https://www.ably.io/documentation).

 The official complete Ably documentation that incoporates all the documentation in this repository can be found at <https://www.ably.io/documentation>